frank-email-sms/sendcloud-email-go/README.md

 }
 ```

-## SendEmailTemplate
+## SendTemplateEmail

-The `SendEmailTemplate` method allows you to send an email using a predefined template.
+The `SendTemplateEmail` method allows you to send an email using a predefined template.
 This is useful when you want to send emails with consistent design and layout.

 ### Usage